soupi/learn-haskell-blog-generator/src/05-glue/01-markup_to_html.md

 - Pattern match and do the wrong thing - user is still sad
 - Encode errors in the type system using `Either`, we'll see how to do this in later chapters
-- Restrict the input - change `Markup.Header` to not include a number but rather specific supported headers.
+- Restrict the input - change `Markup.Heading` to not include a number but rather specific supported headings.
 This is a reasonable approach.
-- Implement an HTML function supporting arbitrary headers.
+- Implement an HTML function supporting arbitrary headings.
 Should be straightforward to do.

 ---